Complete Guide For Solar Power Alberta 2019

 Access to Installers

-The final category that we ranked for this year’s Alberta solar guide is the access to reputable and high quality solar installers.
+The final category that we ranked for this year’s Alberta solar guide is access to reputable and high-quality solar installers.
 And fortunately, Alberta has no shortage of them.

 Solar Power Alberta: Summary

-Because of Alberta’s 35% solar rebate, affordable installation prices, and high levels of sunlight – we rank Alberta as being the #1 province in the country for switching to solar power.
+Because of Alberta’s regional solar rebates, affordable installation prices, and high levels of sunlight – we rank Alberta as being the #3 province in the country for switching to solar power.

 Ready to get started?